 Escape from the hustle and bustle, without forsaking luxury, by relaxing in one of their air-conditioned sanctuary villas, complete with en-suite open-air bathrooms, and offers a balcony view overlooking fruit and vegetable plantations.
 Sample the local produce and experience fine wine and dining or sit back to have a beer in the garden while listening to live band performances.
 There are also spa treatments available to revitalise your body and soul.

 Have a dream of dining in the rainforest?
 Wait no more as you make your way to Forrest, Singapore’s first greenhouse-turned-restaurant with lush foliage, delicate blooms and bracken branches all around you to create a surreal atmosphere in the woods for you.
 Located in Singapore’s largest orchid garden, Orchidville, it makes a perfect venue for weddings, birthdays and corporate events.
-Do not miss out on trying their house specialties such as the Dragon Beard King Prawns, Pork Knuckles with fresh handmade “la mian” noodles and Fragrant Lotus Rice and down them with some Foster imported beer from Australia.
+Do not miss out on trying their house specialities such as the Dragon Beard King Prawns, Pork Knuckles with fresh handmade “la mian” noodles and Fragrant Lotus Rice and down them with some Foster imported beer from Australia.

 For an educational tour with the kids, Farmart makes an appealing choice as it holds a farmer’s showcase of a variety of farms featuring Singapore’s only bee farm, as well as koi, lotus, quail, orchid and ornamental fish farms.
 You can also take a look around at live lobsters, crabs, DIY water fountain landscaping, aquatic plants, farming necessities as well as exotic meat such as crocodile, quail, ostrich, venison and bullfrog.